The AIMS

 Check to see if input mode has the same (n,l) values as the current mode.

-a_mode (Mode) – input mode which is being compared with current mode.
+) – input mode which is being compared with current mode.- Returns

-True if the input mode has the same (n,l) values as the current mode.
+if the input mode has the same (n,l) values as the current mode.- Return type

 boolean